mtlynch/mtlynch.io/content/retrospectives/2022/11/index.md

 Both of the 3PL vendors I met with ended up being very close to what I had in mind at the beginning of the search.
 Both vendors emphasized their flexibility in adapting to whatever processes their clients needed.
 TinyPilot can give the 3PL vendors special packing instructions if items need to be combined in a certain way (e.g., orders that include at least one product X always include a free product Y).

-Both 3PL vendors had 100-200 customers, so it's .
-I asked whether I'd be their biggest or smallest customer, and both said I'd fall around the middle in terms of order volume.
+Both 3PL vendors had 100-200 customers, so which felt comfortably within [Dunbar's number](https://en.wikipedia.org/wiki/Dunbar%27s_number).
+After being burned as [my design agency's smallest client](/tinypilot-redesign/#avoid-hiring-a-vendor-as-their-smallest-client), I asked both vendors how I compare to their other customers, and both said I'd fall around the middle in terms of order volume.

 In terms of product value, I'm on the high end relative to their other customers.
 It seems like 3PL vendors work with a lot of products in the $20-50 range.
 TinyPilot's high price should be to my advantage because the vendors charge a flat fee per order rather than a percentage of revenue, so fulfillment costs will eat a relatively small share of revenue.
 3PL vendors also charge by warehouse real estate, and TinyPilot shouldn't need much since the product is so small.